 Your brake pads, electronic stability control, and traction control

-The brake pads had roughly 40,000 miles on them, which Bridgestone reports isn’t an unusually low mileage.
-However, although the rear ones were gone, the front pads were still usable.
-Usually, it’s the front ones that wear faster, NAPA explains.
-That’s because braking shifts the car’s weight forward, which means the front rotors need to be stronger, NAPA explains.
+The brake pads had roughly 40,000 miles on them.
+Although the rear ones were gone, the front pads were still usable.
+Usually, the front pads wear quickly because braking shifts the car’s weight forward, which means the front rotors need to be stronger.

 But there is a reason why rear brake pads can wear faster than expected: traction control and electronic stability control.
-Besides (for some cars) the tire-pressure monitoring system, your ABS is linked to the ESC and traction control, Motor Trend reports.
+This is because your Anti-lock braking system (ABS) is linked to the ESC and traction control.

-The two systems are linked, receiving data from various sensors, including ones in your braking system.
-Traction control manages wheelspin, the Chicago Tribune explains, while the electronic stability control governs handling.
+These systems receive data from various sensors, including ones in your braking system.
+Traction control manages wheelspin, while electronic stability control governs handling.
 If the car thinks it’s sliding out of control, it automatically applies specific brakes to bring itself back in line.

-Because of this, ESC also sharpens a car’s handling, Car and Driver reports.
+Because of this, ESC also sharpens a car’s handling.
 And that’s where the rear brake pads come in.
-Braking the rear wheels prevents understeer, SaferCar.gov explains and tightens-up turns.
-It’s not exactly a torque-vectoring or limited-slip differential, Car and Driver reports, but the basic principles are the same.
-Plus, rear-wheel braking mitigates some of the forward diving that normally occurs, Bendix and PistonHeads forum users report.
+Braking the rear wheels prevents understeer and tightens up turns.
+It’s not full-on a torque-vectoring or even a limited-slip differential, but the basic principles are the same.
+The system may use the rear brakes to mitigate some of the forward nose-diving that normally happens when the car stops.

 On top of that, because rear brake pads typically deal with less force than the front ones, they’re usually thinner.
-Combined with the electronic stability control and traction control, and you have accelerated rear brake pad wear.
+Combined with the electronic stability control and traction control, and you have a formula for accelerated rear brake pad wear.

 Uneven brake pad wear isn’t always normal

-However, there are situations where brake pad wear is abnormal, Firestone reports.
+However, there are situations where brake pad wear is abnormal.
 Specifically, if the pads on one wheel or one side are especially worn.
 That points to an issue with the braking system itself.

-Some of this uneven wearing maybe the rotor’s fault, DriveTribe explains.
+Some of this uneven wearing may be the brake rotor’s fault.
 If the rotor’s surface isn’t even, it causes the pads to wear unevenly too.
-Brake pedal vibration, excessive noise, and extensive rotor scoring all point to an uneven or warped rotor, YourMechanic reports.
+Brake pedal vibration, excessive noise, and extensive rotor scoring all point to an uneven or warped rotor.

-Other potential problems can be pinpointed by looking at the worn brake pads themselves, KnowYourParts reports.
-If the inner pad is more worn, it means the caliper piston isn’t backing off properly, keeping the pad in contact with the rotor.
-A worn outer pad means it’s not backing out with the caliper after releasing the pedal, YourMechanic explains.
+Other potential problems can be pinpointed by looking at the worn brake pads themselves.
+If the inner pad is more worn, the caliper piston isn’t backing off properly, keeping the pad in contact with the rotor.
+A worn outer pad means it’s not backing out with the caliper after releasing the pedal.
 And if the pad material tapers, the pad is misaligned, or the caliper’s components are seizing.